 10.9 The petitioner has submitted that interest during construction (IDC) has been calculated as USD 0.781 million.
-The petitioner submitted that IDC is based on interest rate of 3 months LIBOR (2.68%) plus spread of 4.25% for foreign loan and base rate of 2% and spread of 3.5% under State Bank of Pakistan ("SBP") Renewable Energy refinancing facility and 10 months construction period.
+The petitioner submitted that IDC is based on interest rate of 3 months LIBOR (2.68%) plus spread of 4.25% for foreign loan and base rate of 2% and spread of 3.5% under State Bank of Pakistan Renewable Energy Refinancing Scheme (SBP Scheme) and 10 months construction period.
 The petitioner submitted that IDC be adjusted as per actual based on actual disbursement of loans and prevailing LIBOR rates during the project construction period.

-- 10.10 Based on the abovementioned approved costs while considering the drawdown schedule as given in the order part of this determination; the IDC works out to be around USD 0.492 million and is hereby approved.
+10.10 Based on the abovementioned approved costs while considering the drawdown schedule as given in the order part of this determination; the IDC works out to be around USD 0.492 million and is hereby approved.
 The details of financing terms and construction period that have been used to work out the aforesaid amount of IDC is discussed in the ensuing relevant sections.
-The allowed IDC shall be re-computed at COD, for the allowed construction period starting from the date of financial close, on the basis of actual drawdowns (within the overall debt allowed by the Authority at COD) by applying rates of LIBOR applicable at the day of the respective drawdowns. - 10.11 Recapitulating above, the approved project cost is given hereunder:
+The allowed IDC shall be re-computed at COD as per the mechanism given in the order part of this determination.

-USD million
+Project Cost USD million

-26.775
+EPC Cost 26.775

-1.200
+Non-EPC and Project Development Cost 1.200

-0.107
+Insurance during construction 0.107

-0.449
+Financing Fee and Charges 0.449

-0.492
+Interest During Construction 0.492

-29.023
+Total 29.023